Skip to main content

 i3S – Institute for Research and Innovation in Health, University of Porto

-The project proposes using the mechanical energy produced by the human body as an alternative and inexhaustible source to power implantable electronic cardiac devices, such as pacemakers, which currently use conventional batteries that have a limited lifespan and need to be replaced during surgeries that carry a high risk for patients.
-The way of converting mechanical energy into electrical energy is based on the principle of static electricity produced by friction (also called triboelectricity), in an effect that Andreia compares to "the friction of a pencil on a wool sweater or our hands on a balloon".
+The project proposes using mechanical energy produced by the human body as an alternative and inexhaustible source to power implantable electronic cardiac devices, such as pacemakers, which currently use conventional batteries with a limited lifespan and need to be replaced in surgeries that carry a high risk for patients.
+The way to convert mechanical energy into electrical energy is based on the principle of static electricity produced by friction (also called triboelectricity), an effect that Andreia compares to "rubbing a pencil on a wool sweater or our hands on a balloon."

 Joana Sacramento

-Project "Closed-loop electroceutical targeting of carotid sinus nerve to treat type 2 diabetes"
+Project: “Closed-loop electroceutical targeting of the carotid sinus nerve to treat type 2 diabetes”

-This research explores an emerging medical field, bioelectronic medicine, and aims to use its potential to modulate the electrical activity of the human body to selectively alter the activity of the carotid body, a small organ located in the neck which, in previous work, has been shown to be involved in the development of type 2 diabetes.
-"We have observed that when we cut the connection between the carotid body and the brain, by cutting the nerve of the carotid sinus, it is possible to reverse type 2 diabetes," says Joana Sacramento.
-However, this approach cannot be carried out in humans, as the carotid body has several other essential functions in our bodies, such as controlling oxygen levels in the blood.
-Alternatively, Joana and her team have proven that electrical modulation of the carotid sinus nerve activity, rather than cutting it, can also reverse type 2 diabetes.
+This research explores an emerging medical field, bioelectronic medicine, and aims to use its potential to modulate the electrical activity of the human body to selectively alter the activity of the carotid body, a small organ located in the neck that, in previous studies, has been shown to be involved in the development of type 2 diabetes.
+"We observed that when we severed the connection between the carotid body and the brain by cutting the carotid sinus nerve, it was possible to reverse type 2 diabetes," says Joana Sacramento.
+However, this approach cannot be used in humans, as the carotid body has several other functions that are essential to our body, such as controlling blood oxygen levels.
+As an alternative, Joana and her team have proven that electrical modulation of the carotid sinus nerve's activity, rather than cutting it, can also reverse type 2 diabetes.

 Raquel Boia